Import Terraform Configuration

 Now you have a Docker image and container to import into your project and manage with Terraform.

-Now, clone the example repository.
+Now, clone the example repository for this tutorial.

 terraform.tf

-configures Terraform and provider versionsmain.tf
+configures the Terraform and provider versionsmain.tf

 configures the Docker providerdocker.tf